scipian/rfcs/0001-customer-onboarding.md

 Scipian builds on and uses many Kubernetes primitives.
 Some of these include namespaces and RBAC rules.
-This allows multiple teams to use Scipian, while keeping each team's data and interactions with Scipian separated from each other.
+This allows multiple teams to use Scipian, while keeping each team's data and interactions with Scipian separated from eachother.

 For onboarding a new team to the Scipian platform, the following is created: